jmisener123/pump-playlist-builder/README.md

 - ✨ Tag-based emoji support for quick visual scanning
 - 🔁 Alternate suggestions if a track doesn’t match your vibe
 - 📋 Copy/paste playlist selections
-- ⚡ Built with Cursor and Streamlit
+- ⚡ Built with Cursor and Streamlit —> Deployed on Render